juliopezua/session-6/README.md

 ]);
 ```

+We inject ngRoute into the recipeDetail module since we will be needing it.

-We inject the routeParams service into our controller so that we can extract the recipeId.
+We can then inject the routeParams service of ngRoute into our controller so that we can extract the recipeId.

 `recipe-detail.component.js`
 ```
-angular.
-    module('recipeDetail').
+angular.module('recipeDetail').
     component('recipeDetail', {
         template: '<p>Detail view for <span>{{$ctrl.recipeId}}</span></p>',
         controller: ['$routeParams',